 Eventually Justin became unhappy at work due to the stress of overtime, shift work and missing out on quality family time.
 He wasn’t enjoying his job and to be honest, we weren't getting on the best.
 So we decided to bite the bullet just after our 3rd baby was born and off we went.
 We hit the road and we have never looked back.
 3 kids in tow aged, 3.5, 2 and 6 months old.
 Some call us CRAZY!!!

 Yes we are lucky, but we’ve made our own luck!
 It’s keeping us very busy and we can also enjoy each others company and time together while exploring our great country.

 Our Big advice - SAVE!
 It’s amazing what you can do without.
 Buy only what you need, not what you want!!
 Look at renting your house out if it covers the mortgage repayments.
 Or if you’re like us and want to relocate, sell up and go searching for a new place to call home.

 Start plugging away at it and putting away money every week.
-We decided that for us to do the trip we would need to have $50,000 to do it.
+We decided that for us to do the initial 12 month trip we would need to have $50,000 to do it.
 We set up a seperate account where all our saving go into via an automatic transfer each payday.
 Because Justin had a well paying job, saving for us was really doable as we tried to live pretty minimally.
 We also paid all our bills upfront for the year so we didn't have any debits throughout our travels.
 For example, car and caravan insurance, mail redirection, rego and fishing licences.